NBA 2K (video game)

-NBA 2K is a 1999 sports video game developed by Visual Concepts and published by Sega Sports.
-It was initially released for Dreamcast in 1999.
+NBA 2K is a 1999 sports video game developed by Visual Concepts and published by Sega for the Dreamcast.
+It is the first installment of the NBA 2K series.
 Allen Iverson of the Philadelphia 76ers is featured as the cover athlete.
 The game is based on the National Basketball Association and, as such, allows the player to compete in basketball games with the current NBA season's players and teams.
 Several game modes are present, including one in which the player can create customizable players.

 NBA 2K was well-received by critics, who praised it for setting the standard for basketball video games.
+A sequel, titled NBA 2K1, was released in 2000.

 Gameplay

 NBA 2K, along with the series as a whole, strives to emulate the sport of basketball, more specifically, the National Basketball Association.
 It features the current players and teams from the 1999–2000 NBA season, and players may use them in several modes.
 Additionally, the player can create their own players and compile their own teams.
 The game features commentary from fictional announcers Bob Steele and Rod West (a play on Bob Barker and Rod Roddy, who were then the host and announcer, respectively, on the American game show The Price is Right), who are portrayed by Bob Fitzgerald and Rod Brooks respectively.